 All visitors including parents MUST report to the school office.
 A visitor badge will be given to those who need to go to a classroom or other part of the school.
 Anyone not wearing a badge will be escorted to the office.
 Parents are not to knock on or enter any classroom by the outside door at any time during the day.
 The only exception is the Pre K classroom door and this is for Pre K parents only.
-This is for the protection of our students and to keep classroom disruption to a minimum.
 No parents or visitors should be in the hallway during the entering or dismissal of students.